Animation-Uprising/Strider-Plugin-UE4/README.md

 # Strider-Plugin-UE4
 This is a private repository for verified users of the 'Strider Plugin' (UE4) to access, fork and create pull requests to the plugin source code.
-To become verified and gain access to this repository, the user must send a copy of the marketplace invoice to the Strider support email.

 # Installation
 1. Close your project